Sawtaytoes/OneForm/api-reference/oneform-component.md

         === values.lastName
       ) {
-        // Returning `undefined` and `[]` are also fine. return [
+        // Returning `undefined` and `[]` are also fine. return {
+        	// Changes this to `' '` behind the scenes for signifying an error state.
+          firstName: true,
-          // An optional error message on a single field.
+          // An error message on the `lastName` field.
-          {
-            errorMessage: 'Your first and last name cannot match.'
+          lastName: 'Your first and last name cannot match.', ]
-            fieldName: 'lastName',
-          },
-        ]
       }
     }